 History and Mission

-Welcome to the University of Central Florida’s Office of the Special Assistant to the President for Global Perspectives (Global Perspectives Office).
+Welcome to the University of Central Florida’s Office of Global Perspectives.
 Established in October 2001 by President John C. Hitt, the office is designed to help develop UCF’s international resources, capabilities and connections.
 In pursuit of its mission to sharpen UCF’s international focus, the office uses an interdisciplinary approach, directing its curricular, co-curricular, research, publishing and partnership-building efforts particularly, but not exclusively, to the following subject-areas:

 - Asia (with an emphasis on China, India and Japan)

 - Environment and Global Climate Change (with an emphasis on national/global security)